Al Capone. Winston Churchill. Meyer Lansky. Fidel Castro. Ernest Hemingway. Mitch Garvis.

 These are just a few of the famous, infamous, and unknown people from the past century who have sat on the patio of the Hotel Nacional, ordered a drink (mojito for some, whisky for others, a cerveza Cristal for me), and lit up a puro – a pure Cuban cigar.

 I was first introduced to the Nacional a few years ago, and sitting where I am now – in a wicker couch with plush cushions in a rich red, back to he hotel, facing the fountain (which I cannot say for sure has ever founted), I feel like I am in heaven.
 Beyond, past a hundred metres of patio, the gardens which unlike most such gardens are equipped with two 280mm cannons and bunkers, last manned in the last century, but dating back to pre-independence Cuba and the Spanish American Wars.
-They point out over Habana Harbour, and have gratefully been silent for over fifty years.
+They point out over Habana Harbour, and have gratefully been silent for over eighty years.

 The Nacional has a great history, which like so many things here includes glamour, opulence, gangsters, American Imperialism, and Cuban pride.
 Built in the 20s, in the heyday of American gangsters it was briefly a Pan American hotel, and ten percent was owned by Meyer Lansky (who convinced then Président Batista to give him ten percent, plus control over the hottest casino in this part of the world).
 That all ended, of course, with the Cuban Revolution of 1959, as was portrayed in the movie The Godfather Part II.
 The gangsters, the casino, the American influence and ownership disappeared virtually overnight.
 The incredible architecture remains… along with the Salon Parisien.